ipup/PPRevealSideViewController/README.md

 	    [NSObject cancelPreviousPerformRequestsWithTarget:self selector:@selector(preloadLeft) object:nil];
 	    [self performSelector:@selector(preloadLeft) withObject:nil afterDelay:0.3];
 	}

+If needed, you also have an unload method.
+This is useful when you use a tab bar controller as a root of your reveal side view controller.
+The first item can have a left side, but not the second one !

+	- (void) unloadViewControllerForSide:(PPRevealSideDirection)direction;

 If you have some view whith pan gestures already configured, you have several options.
 Remember that, for the UIWebView for example, the best thing to do is to fit the width on the screen, and disabled zooming.
 This is typically what you would do on a mobile aware web page.